-Passionate about your health and driven to give fellow students a fun way to learn what they can do to feel more in control, and less in fear, of cancer?
-The Campus Ambassador program is for you.
+Passionate about women’s health and driven to give fellow students a fun way to learn what they can do to be more in control and less in fear of cancer?
+The Rivkin EDU Campus Ambassador intern program on the PAC-12 campuses is for you.

 What is a Campus Ambassador?